What Is a Level Entry Shower?

 Did you know that the bathroom is the #1 place to fall in your home?
 More people are injured in their bathrooms each year than any other room in the house.
 What can you do to reduce that risk?
-There are several steps you can take, but if you’re planning to remodel soon, investigate the option of a level entry shower.
+There are several steps you can take.
+However, if you’re planning to remodel soon, investigate the option of a level entry shower.

 With a typical shower entry, you have to lift your foot higher than you would in a normal walking gate.
-When you lift your leg high enough to step up and over a shower entry, you are depending more on your core strength and vestibular system to keep you balanced and upright.
-Additionally, you will need forward momentum on the standing foot, which will create friction between the foot on the ground and the floor surface, which will be wet.
+When you lift your leg high enough to step up and over a shower entry, you are depending more on your core strength and vestibular system to keep you balanced.
+Additionally, you will need forward momentum on the standing foot.
+This will create friction between the foot on the ground and the floor surface.
+A wet floor reduces that friction.
 Any disruption to the biomechanics of this maneuver can result in a slip and fall.

-A level entry allows you to move from the wet shower surface to a dry surface with out changing your gate, thereby reducing the risk of a slip and fall accident.
+A level entry allows you to move from a wet surface to a dry surface with out changing your gate.
+Thereby the risk of a slip and fall accident is reduced.

-With a drain that is positioned toward the back of the shower and sloped in a single direction, you don’t necessarily need a fully functional shower door (or shower curtain) to contain the water.
+It’s not necessary to have a fully functional shower door when the drain is positioned toward the back of the shower.
 However, you will need to make sure the depth of the shower is adequate and that the shower head is set far enough into the shower.
 This can be advantageous if you ever need to use any type of assistive device, even temporarily.
 Less glass also means less cleaning!

 Please leave any comments or questions you may have about level entry showers in the comments!
 If you live in the Central Florida area and you’re interested in creating a beautiful and functional bathroom in your next remodeling project, Paradigm Interiors might be the design firm for you.
 You can set up a complimentary “Getting to Know You” call to see if we’re a good fit!
 We would be honored to help you with your next project!